ChaosTools.jl

 Jacobian

 The keyword J provides the Jacobian function.
 It must be a Julia function in the same form as f, the dynamic_rule.
-Specifically, J(u, p, n) -> M::SMatrix for the out-of-place version or J(M, u, p, n) for the in-place version acting in-place on M. in both cases M is a matrix whose columns are the deviation vectors.
+Specifically, J(u, p, n) -> M::SMatrix for the out-of-place version or J(M, u, p, n) for the in-place version acting in-place on M. In both cases M is the Jacobian matrix used for the evolution of the deviation vectors.

 By default J = nothing.
 In this case J is constructed automatically using the module ForwardDiff, hence its limitations also apply here.
 Even though ForwardDiff is very fast, depending on your exact system you might gain significant speed-up by providing a hand-coded Jacobian and so it is recommended.
 Additionally, automatic and in-place Jacobians cannot be time dependent.